Ibarca/Portfolio/README.md

 - The top-selling SKU 33 shows a strong CM3 margin of 42%, indicating that purchasing prices were effectively negotiated in the past.
 This healthy margin provides sufficient budget flexibility to increase marketing investment and further scale sales.
 - The low-selling SKUs 11, 35, and 30 exhibit CM3 margins above 40%.
 However, increasing marketing spend may be ineffective if these products serve niche demand.
 A competitive benchmarking analysis should be conducted to assess potential overpricing.
 If confirmed, selectively reducing prices toward market levels could help stimulate demand while preserving healthy margins.

 As demonstrated, this report already provides sufficient insight to identify which initiatives should be pursued and in what order of priority at a glance.
-While certain areas—such as replenishment and detailed inventory management—require more granular data or dedicated dashboards, this report serves as a strong starting point.
+While certain areas such as replenishment and detailed inventory management require more granular data or dedicated dashboards, this report serves as a strong starting point.
 This is precisely what makes it effective, particularly in organizations where data literacy or data accessibility remains a challenge.